 Remember: whatever the guacamole, always check the expiration or best-before date.
 It’s likely that your tub of guacamole has been sitting on the shelf for days prior to your buying it.

 So, Does Guacamole Go Bad?

 Yes, guacamole certainly does go bad.

-The good news is that it’s pretty easy to check whether it’s gone bad – through appearance, smell, and taste – and unopened guacamole can last up to 2 weeks in the fridge, and 3 months in the freezer!
+The good news is that it’s pretty easy to check whether it’s gone bad – through appearance, smell, and taste – and unopened guacamole can last up to 2 weeks in the fridge and three months in the freezer!